Ilhabela: Economic downfall and rise with tourism

 From the 1930s on, the village suffered the consequences of the world crisis consolidated around that time, which joined the Constitutionalist Revolution and the consequent sea block which São Paulo was subjected to.
 Japanese immigrants left the area, causing many fishermen and crew members to become unemployed.
 From 1933 to 1938, fish around the island suddenly disappeared, increasing their poverty.
 As the state's countryside became ready for exploration with the opening of new roads and railways, many migrated in search of better opportunities.
 This exodus contributed to a recovery trend seen on the local forests.

 Local land was sold at devalued prices and, from the 1960s on, tourism rose as an option to save the island's economy.
 The local infrastructure was improved and Ilhabela began to be sold as "symbol of adventure, pleasure and the wild".

-Tourism and real state speculation became new threats to the local forests, which prompted environmentalists to demand the creation of special reserves in the island, which gave birth to the Ilhabela State Park in the 1970s.
+Tourism and real estate speculation became new threats to the local forests, which prompted environmentalists to demand the creation of special reserves in the island, which gave birth to the Ilhabela State Park in the 1970s.
 According to a 2005 research, tourism, along with activities at the Port of São Sebastião and the local Petrobrás Terminal, became the main local vectors of environmental pressure.
 More recently, in 2011, exploitation points of the Pre-salt layer joined the previous vectors.

 Among the current critical issues of the island, is the lack of proper sewage pipes to collect all houses' wastewater.
 As of January 2012, 46,6% of the buildings in the island lacked such infrastructure.
 In February 2016, the city hall announced R$12 million to be invested in sewer systems for the southern part of the city.
 By the time it was announced, Ilhabela was the worst coastal municipality in the state of São Paulo in terms of sanitary treatment, according to a research by the State Secretary of the Environment - 35% of the city's sewer is collected, pre-conditioned and released on the sea, according to the secretary, while the city hall claims 61% of the city is covered by sewer systems.